 - An alternative to the PaperCut NG client tool's authentication popup is to use a print release station in Release Any mode.
 After ensuring that guest users have their own internal account, this will allow users to submit a print job under a guest/generic login, then authenticate at the release station and choose which job(s) they would like to release.
-For more information about setting up a release station see Chapter 10, Hold/Release Queues & Print Release Stations. - To delete an internal user, navigate to their User Details page in the administration interface by clicking on the user in the User List, then select the Delete user item from the Actions list.
-The domain/network-level User and Group Synchronization settings and opperations do not affect and will not delete internal users. - The special [Internal Users] group contains all internal users.
+For more information about setting up a release station see Chapter 10, Hold/Release Queues & Print Release Stations. - To delete an internal user, navigate to their User Details page in the administration interface by clicking on the user in the User List, then select the Delete user item from the Actions list. - The special [Internal Users] group contains all internal users.
 It can be used to produce reports showing information about internal users, or to apply a bulk user operation on all internal users.